JalalToufik/INK-component-building-block/README.md

 * Open een live server door middel van Visual studio code

 * NPM- install
-* # or start the server and open the app in a new browser tab npm run dev -- --open
+npm run dev -- --open

 ## Gebruik 🖇